 Members’ Lockdown Projects

-Here are some pictures and descriptions of what members have been up to in the last six months or so during the Covid-19 pandemic.
+Here are some pictures and descriptions of what members have been up to in the last year or so during the Covid-19 pandemic.

 "Cromarty" by Colin Heath